 Through the major

-The major in East Asian Studies provides you with a set of skills and qualities that are relevant and transferable to many areas of study and work.
+The major in East Asian Languages and Cultures provides you with a set of skills and qualities that are relevant and transferable to many areas of study and work.
 These include:

 - Regional and international expertise: understand and describe several features of your chosen East Asian country through the lens of politics, economics, education, literature, cinema, and/or history

 - Language competence: speak, read, listen, and write in Chinese, Japanese, or Korean at the higher intermediate level, comparing the linguistic structures of that language with English

 - Methods of analysis: interpret sources from your chosen East Asian country through multiple disciplinary lenses

 - Research synthesis: gain skills to develop evidence-based arguments, assess the strengths of the arguments of others, and defend your own position

 - Communication: the ability to communicate knowledge-facts, concepts, arguments-about your chosen East Asian country, both orally and in writing, with experts and non-specialists

 Through a College of Arts and Sciences degree